 We will be testing a real product.
 If you want to practice testing using tools, we encourage you to familiarize yourself with any tools you wish to use prior to the event.
 Although it is helpful to have taken the RST Explored class, it is not required.
 However, you may find it useful to review some of the materials in the Downloads section of the Satisfice web site.

 You need to know how to write a bug report.
-So maybe read the Rapid Testing Guide to Making Good Bug Reports.
+So, to prepare, maybe read the Rapid Testing Guide to Making Good Bug Reports.

 You should be comfortable with computers, of course.